NewcastleRSE/BayesNetty/README.md

 # BayesNetty
-Bayesian Network Software for Genetic Analyses
+Bayesian Network Software for Genetic Analyses test

 For full details on how to install and use BayesNetty please use the BayesNetty website: